-Curried potatoes & carrot go very well and I have already made potato carrot curry on stove top in a different way which is another delicious recipe.
+Curried potatoes & carrot go very well as a side dish and I have already made potato carrot curry on stove top in a different way which is another delicious recipe.

 This instant pot potato carrot curry is slightly different from the stove top version, and this is even more easy to make since we use instant pot to make this curry.